Simplifying Dependent Reductions in the Polyhedral Model: Example

-\paragraph{Heuristic for choosing a valid direction} As we have seen from the previous illustration, it is important to choose a valid reuse vector with multiple-statement reductions.
+\paragraph{Heuristic for Choosing a Valid Direction} As we have seen from the previous illustration, it is important to choose a valid reuse vector for dependent reductions.
 In this work, we propose a heuristic algorithm for choosing a valid reuse vector.
-Notably, one key difference between \Cref{fig:incorrectoptdiagram,fig:correctoptdiagram} is the dependencies drawn on the middle polyhedron.
-Specifically, in the middle polyhedron of \Cref{fig:correctoptdiagram}, the drawn dependencies on $\texttt{B}[i]$ respects the scheduled computation order of $\texttt{B}[i]$ of the original program in \Cref{fig:ms-orig}, whereas that of \Cref{fig:incorrectoptdiagram} disobeys that scheduled order.
-This observation has inspired the heuristic algorithm that always chooses the reuse vector that is consistent with the scheduled computation order of the LHS of the reduction.
+Notably, one key difference between \Cref{fig:incorrectoptdiagram,fig:correctoptdiagram} is the dependences drawn on the middle polyhedron.
+Specifically, in the middle polyhedron of \Cref{fig:correctoptdiagram}, the drawn dependences on $\texttt{B}[i]$ respect a \hlone{myellow}{sequential}, scheduled computation order of $\texttt{B}[i]$ of the original program in \Cref{fig:ms-orig}, whereas that of \Cref{fig:incorrectoptdiagram} disobeys that scheduled order.
+This observation has inspired the heuristic algorithm, which always chooses the reuse vector that is consistent with a \hlone{myellow}{sequential} scheduled computation order of the left hand side of the reduction.
 We show that the reuse vector chosen with this algorithm is 1) always sound, and 2) guarantees optimality if each reduction operator in the target program has an inverse.